Sanford3/TSECWorkshop/README.md

 # TSEC Workshop

-This is Day 1 of the workshop
+This is Day 1 of the Workshop
+This is Day 2 of the Workshop